All Episodes

 It had nothing to do with it.

-I've seen him a couple other times.
+I've seen him a couple of other times.

 He's always chiding me, and it's friendly.

-I smile and we have nice banter about it.
+We have nice banter about it.

-And I've thought about if you want to shake things up, here I am.
+And I've thought about, if you want to shake things up, here I am.

-Knowing it would you imagine it would never happen.
+Can you imagine it would never happen.

-But that's not the story.
+That's not the story.

 That's just a prelude to the story.